 - Collaborators & Other Affiliations (COA) Information.
 Additional information and FAQs about using the COA template can be found on the Collaborators and Other Affiliations Information page.
-This information is used to manage the selection of reviewers.
-Data Management Plan.
+This information is used to manage the selection of reviewers. - Data Management Plan.
 The PAPPG requires the inclusion of a Data Management Plan with all full proposal submissions.
-The Data - Data Management Plan.
-The PAPPG requires the inclusion of a Data Management Plan with all full proposal submissions.
 The Data Management Plan can be no longer than 2 pages and must be inclusive of the entire project.
 The Directorate for Biological Sciences provides additional context and guidance to Pls on the preparation of Data Management Plans.
 All projects must ensure that data and biological materials are collected, archived, digitized, and made available using methods that allow current and future investigators to address new questions as they arise.
 Funded projects must disseminate project data broadly, using widely accepted electronic data standards.
-Investigators are strongly encouraged to make use of appropriate community infrastructure for data management. - For REU activities, a Supplementary Document (limited to three pages as described in the REU solicitation) should be included that describes (1) the nature of each prospective student's involvement in the research project; (2) the experience of the PI (or other prospective research mentors); (3) the nature of the mentoring that the student(s) will receive; and (4) the process and criteria for selecting the students(s).
-If a student has been selected, the grounds for selection and a brief biographical sketch of the student should be included.
-Please note that this section should not include a project description.
+Investigators are strongly encouraged to make use of appropriate community infrastructure for data management. - For planned REU, ROA, RET or RAHŠS activities, a Supplementary Document (limited to three pages as described in the REU solicitation) should be included that describes those activities.
 Funds for these proposed activities are included in the budget.
-Additional guidance can be found in the REU solicitation and on the REU program page. - For planned ROA, RET or RAHSS activities, a Supplementary Document (limited to 3 pages) describing participants, planned activities and how these activities integrate research and education should be included.
-Funds for these proposed activities are included in the budget.
-Additional guidance can be found on the IOS Supplemental Funding Requests page and in the RUI solicitation. - Letters of Collaboration.
-Supplementary Documents may include letters of collaboration from individuals or organizations that are integral to the proposed project but are neither senior personnel nor supported by subawards.
-This may include subsidiary involvement in some aspect of the project, cooperation on outreach efforts, or documentation of permission to access materials or data.
-The format of letters of collaboration must follow the format in the PAPPG, Chapter II.C.2.i.
-Requests to collaborators for letters of collaboration should be made by the PI well in advance of the proposal submission deadline, because they must be included at the time of the proposal submission.
-Note: Endorsements of the potential value or significance of the project, letters of general support and inclusion of extra description of collaborative activities are not allowed.
+Additional guidance for REU activities can be found in the REU solicitation and on the REU program page.
+Additional guidance for ROA, RET or RAHSS activities can be found in the Facilitating Research at Primarily Undergraduate Institutions: Research in Undergraduate Institutions (RUI) and Research Opportunity Awards (ROA) solicitation and the RAHSS DCL.